Revisory remarks on the species of Siciliaria Vest from N. W. Sicily

-The forms of Siciliaria (S.) assumed to be hybrid ones, which are enumerated in the following, are forms of well-defined species restricted to certain localities or regions differing from the nominotypical forms by showing characters of another species.
+The forms of Siciliaria, which are possibly hybrid ones, are enumerated in the following.
+They are forms of well-defined species restricted to certain localities or regions differing from the nominotypical forms by showing characters of another species.
 This other species is clearly different from that species and is distributed in the same region.
-The assumed hybrid forms occur in the neighbourhood of or are even surrounded by populations of the nominotypical form of the species to which they belong.
-In all probability, they are the products of a limited gene flow from the other species restricted to a limited locality or region.
-This may be a similar case of interspecies hybridization as, e. g., in the genus Delima in central Dalmatia (Nordsieck 2007: chapter VI, 99-101).
+The possible hybrid forms occur in the neighbourhood of or are even surrounded by populations of the nominotypical form of the species to which they belong.
+They could be the products of gene flow from the other species restricted to a limited locality or region.

 1. S. grohmanniana, Priola form (fig. 8), with characters of S. septemplicata, occurring in the environs of Palermo, where both species are distributed.

 2. S. septemplicata, Parco form, with characters of S. calcarae, from a locality near Palermo in a region, where both species have been traced in localities nearby.

 3. S. septemplicata alcamoensis (fig. 9) = S. s. hemmeni, with characters of S. tiberii, the latter occurring near Cinisi in a region, where both species are distributed.
 The locality Alcamo for S. s. alcamoensis is probably wrong, also because neither S. septemplicata nor S. tiberii have been found in that region.

 4. S. calcarae, Sagana form, with characters of S. septemplicata, from a locality near Montelepre in a region, where both species have been traced in localities nearby.

 5. S. calcarae belliemii from Monte Belliemi, with the ribbing of S. tiberii, which occurs in the Monte della Fiera nearby.